MarketSquare/robotframework-webservice/README.md

 # Demo-Tasks

-This project contains some tasks for demonstration.
-They are located in ``tasks`` folder.
-You may add your own task suites in that directory, if you like.
+This project contains some tasks, tests and variables for demonstration.
+They are located in ``examples`` folder.
+You may add your own task/test suites in that directory, if you like.

 # Task name with spaces in URL